TrivadisPF/trivadis-technology-radar/radar/2020-07-29/prefect-core.md

 ---
+id:				prefect-core
 title:      	"Prefect Core"
 ring:       	assess
 quadrant:   	platforms-and-services
-type:       general
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 [Prefect Core](https://www.prefect.io/products/core/) is a new kind of workflow management system that makes it easy to take your data pipelines and add semantics like retries, logging, dynamic mapping, caching, failure notifications, and more.